jtesta/bsidesroc/content/tickets.md

 ## Free tickets for resume submissions

 Are you looking for a job?
-In that case, submit a resume to *resumes at-sign bsidesroc dott comm*, and you'll get a discount code that gives you a free conference ticket!
+In that case, you can get a *free ticket* by reserving an "Entry (Resume Program)" ticket type, then submitting a resume by April 9th to *resumes at-sign bsidesroc d0tt c0mm*.
 Resumes will be distributed to all Gold-level sponsors, and several of them are actively recruiting!

 Submit your resume soon, as free tickets are limited.